-That said, there is a case to be made that designers should worry about strategy because it helps shape the decisions that not only create value for users, but value for employees.
+That said, there is a case to be made that designers should worry about strategy because it helps shape the decisions that not only create value for users but value for employees.

 Therefore, a strategic initiative is worthwhile only if it does one of the following (Oberholzer-Gee, F. (2021).
 Better, simpler strategy.
 2021):

 - Creates value for customers by raising their willingness to pay (WTP): If companies find ways to innovate or to improve existing products, people will be willing to pay more.
 In many product categories, Apple gets to charge a price premium because the company raises the customers’ WTP by designing beautiful products that are easy to use, for example.
 WTP is the most a customer would ever be willing to pay.
 Think of it as the customer’s walk-away point: Charge one cent more than someone’s WTP, and that person is better off not buying.
 Too often, managers focus on top-line growth rather than on increasing willingness to pay.
 A growth-focused manager asks, “What will help me sell more?”
 A person concerned with WTP wants to make her customers clap and cheer.
-A sales-centric manager analyzes purchase decisions and hopes to sway customers, whereas a value-focused manager searches for ways to increase WTP at every stage of the customer’s journey, earning the customer’s trust and loyalty.
+A sales-centric manager analyzes purchase decisions and hopes to sway customers.
+In contrast, a value-focused manager searches for ways to increase WTP at every stage of the customer’s journey, earning the customer’s trust and loyalty.
 A value-focused company convinces its customers in every interaction that it has their best interests at heart.

-- Creates value for suppliers by reducing their operating cost: Like employees, suppliers expect a minimum level of compensation for their product.
+- Creates value for suppliers by reducing their operating costs: Like employees, suppliers expect a minimum level of compensation for their products.
 A company creates value for its suppliers by helping them raise their productivity.
 As suppliers’ costs go down, the lowest price they would be willing to accept for their goods—what we call their willingness-to-sell (WTS) price—falls.
 When Nike, for example, created a training center in Sri Lanka to teach its Asian suppliers lean manufacturing, the improved production techniques helped suppliers reap better profits, which they then shared with Nike.

 This idea is captured in a simple graph, called a value stick.
-WTP sits at the top and WTS at the bottom.
-When companies find ways to increase customer delight and increase employee satisfaction and supplier surplus (the difference between the price of goods and the lowest amount the supplier would be willing to accept for them), they expand the total amount of value created and position themselves for extraordinary financial performance.
+WTP sits at the top, and WTS at the bottom.
+When companies find ways to increase customer delight and increase employee satisfaction, and supplier surplus (the difference between the price of goods and the lowest amount the supplier would be willing to accept for them), they expand the total amount of value created and position themselves for extraordinary financial performance.

 - They attract the employees and customers whom they serve best.
 As companies find ways to move WTP or WTS, they make themselves more appealing to customers and employees who particularly like how they add value.

 - They create value for customers, employees, or suppliers (or some combination) simultaneously.
-Traditional thinking, informed by our early understanding of success in manufacturing, holds that costs for companies will rise if they boost consumers’ willingness to pay—that is, it takes more-costly inputs to create a better product.
+Traditional thinking, informed by our early understanding of success in manufacturing, holds that costs for companies will rise if they boost consumers’ willingness to pay—that is, it takes more costly inputs to create a better product.
 But value-focused organizations find ways to defy that logic.